-We consent to the use in this Registration Statement on Form S-1 of our report dated March 26, 2019 relating to the financial statements of Grocery Outlet Holding Corp. appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Amendment No. 3 to Registration Statement No. 333-231428 on Form S-1 of our report dated March 26, 2019 (June 7, 2019 as to effects of the stock split discussed in the third paragraph of Note 1), relating to the consolidated financial statements and financial statement schedule of Grocery Outlet Holding Corp. and its subsidiaries appearing in the Prospectus, which is part of this Registration Statement.